abeldekat/lazyflex.nvim/README.md

     },
   },

-  -- disable only telescope and harpoon:
+  -- Disable: telescope and harpoon
+  -- Enable: all other plugins
   {
     "abeldekat/lazyflex.nvim",
     import = "lazyflex.hook",